Louis-CharlesBiron/canvasDotEffect/readme.md

             [10] // updating the lineDash to 10px
         ),
         0, // no radius padding
-        Render.LINE_TYPES.CUBIC_BEIZER // using a default beizer curve )
+        Render.LINE_TYPES.CUBIC_BEZIER // using a default bezier curve )

     }